vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 ### Performance

 Vue has better performance and is much, much easier to optimize because it doesn't use dirty checking.
 AngularJS becomes slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
 Also, the digest cycle may have to run multiple times to "stabilize" if some watcher triggers another update.
-AngularJS users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there's simply no way to optimize a scope with many watchers.
+AngularJS users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there's no way to optimize a scope with many watchers.

 Vue doesn't suffer from this at all because it uses a transparent dependency-tracking observation system with async queueing - all changes trigger independently unless they have explicit dependency relationships.